Robust Estimation and Inference for High-Dimensional Panel Data Models: Simulations

-Table \ref{Table2.2} reports the simulation results of DGP2 for $d_{NT} = 500$.
+Tables \ref{Table2.1} and \ref{Table2.3} report the simulation results of DGP2 for $d = 500$.
 We find similar patterns.
-Similar to DGP1, RMSE1 for $d_{NT} = 500$ is slightly larger than that for $d_{NT} = 50$, which is consistent with our theoretical prediction. {Notably, increasing $d_{NT}$ does not significantly affect the estimation accuracy of the number of factors.}
+In an analogous way to DGP1, RMSE1 for $d = 500$ is slightly larger than that for $d = 50$, which is consistent with our theoretical prediction.
+Notably, increasing $d$ does not significantly affect the estimation accuracy of the number of factors.